makandz/synduce/deliverable-2/README.md

 # Synduce / 6 Devs 1 App

 ## Description
- * Provide a high-level description of your application and it's value from an end-user's perspective
- * What is the problem you're trying to solve?
- * Is there any context required to understand **why** the application solves this problem?

 Sometimes using a command line interface is not so friendly.
 It can be very unintuitive to use or can be a very boring wall of text to look at.
 Our web application is a tool enabling you to interface with the Synduce application online with a much friendlier interface.
 You can write OCaml scripts in the built-in text editor.
 Once you are done, you can execute Synduce to begin synthesizing your code and the application will run in the cloud.
 Once it has run it will return the log output.
-Our product gives ease of mind to any user.
-They do not have to look at a command line and they have the convenience of running Synduce online with the ability to create accounts as well.
+Our product gives ease of mind to users.
+They do not have to look at a command line and they have the convenience of running Synduce online without building it manually.
+Plus, they have added conveniences like ability to create accounts, save code online, etc.

 ## Key Features
- * Described the key features in the application that the user can access
- * Provide a breakdown or detail for each feature that is most appropriate for your application
- * This section will be used to assess the value of the features built

 There were a few features that we were able to get working for this iteration.

-Firstly we have the code editor.
+1. Firstly we have the code editor.
 A user can access the code editor from the home page either as an existing user or they can use it as a guest.
 Once on the editor page, they can begin typing in OCaml scripts that will be sent to Synduce once done.
 For added convenience we incorporated an OCaml syntax highlighter and made it a dark mode editor to go easy on the eyes.

-Next, we have the login page.
+2. Next, we have the login page.
 Here users that have already created an account with Synduce can login, authenticate their account, and continue to the code editor to begin coding.

-Thirdly, a user can access their profile page.
-Once a user has logged in, they can view their profile page and edit the accounts email address and update the password if they like.
+3. Thirdly, a user can access their profile page.
+Once a user has logged in, they can view their profile page and update the account's the password if they like.

-Lastly, the main purpose of this application is to allow you to run Synduce, and this is done at the click of a button on the code editor page.
+4. Lastly, the main purpose of this application is to allow you to run Synduce, and this is done at the click of a button on the code editor page.
 Once you are satisfied with your code snippet you can submit the job to be done in the cloud for up to 15 minutes.
 Synduce will then synthesize your code, and once it has completed it will return to you the log output from Synduce.
 Our partners have attested that the log output that we have is sufficient and is functional enough to understand what Synduce is doing.
 The log output is nearly identical to the command line output and it only lacks terminal colouring.
 You can also check and update the job status also done through a button on the code editor page.

 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective